 - Deferred Admission / Leave of Absence: Students requesting a scholarship deferment must submit a form for either an Admission Deferment or Leave of Absence.

-- Academic Scholarship Deferment: Academic Scholarships may be deferred up to seven (7) semesters (including summers) with submission of form as noted above.
+- Academic Scholarship Deferment: Academic Scholarships may be deferred up to three (3) semesters (including summers) with submission of form as noted above.
+The only exception is for Religious/Humanitarian Service in which they can defer for up to seven (7) semesters.
 Students must be in academic good standing at the time of the deferment request by meeting the requirements for GPA and credit hours as set forth in the award letter.
 Acceptable reasons for scholarship deferments include:

 - Serving a humanitarian or religious mission